 UNIVERSITY CLOSINGS, DELAYS AND CLASS CANCELLATIONS

 Official class cancellations, university delays or closings are infrequent events.
-In certain circumstances such as inclement weather, power outages or other extreme conditions the Provost or President will make the decision regarding class cancellations, university delays or closings after consulting with appropriate members of the University community.
+In certain circumstances such as inclement weather, power outages or other extreme conditions the Provost will make the decision regarding class cancellations, university delays or closings after consulting with appropriate members of the University community.

 It is important to distinguish between class cancellations, university delays and closings.

 Class Cancellations: Under some conditions, Drake classes will be canceled; however, the University will remain open to maintain student access to most university services.

 University Delays: Under some conditions, a delay in opening of the University is made.
 In these circumstances, weather and other reports suggest that conditions will improve early in the day.
 The delay allows students, staff, and faculty additional time to arrive at work or class; limits the number of people commuting during the rush hour and allows for clearing of parking lots.

 University Closings: In circumstances where the University is closed, no classes are held and most offices are closed.
 There are certain personnel who must report for work even when the University is closed so the institution can serve the residential students.
 Their respective departments identify these personnel groups.
 This decision is made when extreme conditions that are widespread in the city or area threaten life.
 Often the decision is the result of recommendations from state and local police and safety officials.